loafey/master-thesis/Opponent_Questions.md

 - In the benchmarks comparing the accuracy between DBSCAN and IP.LSH.DBSCAN you do not specify the average accuracy.
-What was the average accuracy?
+What was the distribution of the results?